mimiz/rabbitmq-event-manager/README.md

     _metas:{
         guid: '465e008c-d37f-4e31-b494-023e6d187946',
         name: 'MY_EVENT_NAME',
-        timestamp: 1519211809934
+        timestamp: 1519211809934,
+        applicationName: 'PRODUCER_1'
     },
     userId:42
 }
 ```

-You can remove that meta information by settings the option value "metas" to false.
+You can remove metas informations by settings the option value "metas" to false.

-You can also override the metas generation by setting a function as *metas* options value (on the emitter side only, as the event is generated there).
+You can also override the metas generation by giving a function as *metas* options value (on the emitter side only, as the event is generated there).

 ### With no metas